jwynia/the-archived-city/memory-bank/activeKnot.md

 ## Next Development Focus

-### Scene 5W: Experimental Testing (Wonder Track) - Highest Priority
+### Scene 6W: Breakthrough Discovery (Wonder Track)
 - **Core Emotion:** Awe/Intellectual Fascination
-- **Opening Value:** Initial success (positive)
+- **Opening Value:** Uncertainty and concern (negative)
-- **Inciting Incident:** Unexpected complication in testing
+- **Inciting Incident:** Discovery of a new approach to the problem
-- **Progressive Complications:** Increasing difficulty in reconciling theory with practice
+- **Progressive Complications:** Increasing risk as the approach develops
-- **Crisis Decision:** Whether to abandon theoretical framework or adapt it
+- **Crisis Decision:** Whether to fully commit to the new understanding
-- **Climax:** Adaptation of approach leading to partial success
+- **Climax:** Breakthrough moment that transforms understanding
-- **Resolution:** Unexpected complication (negative)
+- **Resolution:** New insight that changes perspective (positive)
 - **Key Elements to Implement:**
-  - Direct experience with ancient magic
+  - Major "eureka" moment
-  - Contrast between magical systems
+  - Integration of knowledge from different approaches
-  - Socioeconomic factors affecting access to resources
+  - Realization about the Concordat's deliberate limitations
-  - Sensory descriptions that evoke wonder
+  - Connection to the First Truth revelation
-  - Connection to the broader truth about the Veil
+  - Preparation for convergence with other tracks

-### Scenes 5E and 6E: Team Building and Collective Discovery (Ensemble Track)
+### Scenes 5E and 6E: Team Building and Collective Discovery (Ensemble Track) - Highest Priority
 - **Core Emotion:** Belonging/Collective Achievement
 - **Opening Value:** Initial team formation (positive)
 - **Inciting Incident:** Internal conflict or challenge to the team